Dine Among Vibrant Peony Blooms in Alaska

 Sunday’s Multi-Stop Flower Farm Tour

 Can’t get enough peonies?
 Tickets are available for Sunday’s five-hour guided tour of a number of peony farms in the area on August 4, 2019.
 The tour begins at Alaska Perfect Peony and then moves to Scenic Place Peonies, where you’ll enjoy a seasonal lunch on the farm.
-Following lunch, we’ll tour Chilly Root Peony Farm where you’ll appreciate both the floral glory and the glacial vistas within sight of the farm.
+Following lunch, we’ll tour Diamond Ridge Peonies where you’ll appreciate both the floral glory and the volcanic vistas within sight of the farm.

 Space for this special extended tour is limited!